slzhou-xy/RED/README.md

 # RED

-The implementation of VLDB2025 accepted paper "RED: ffective Trajectory Representation Learning with Comprehensive Information"
+The implementation of VLDB2025 accepted paper "RED: Effective Trajectory Representation Learning with Comprehensive Information"